saeid/SwiftyGuideOverlay/README.md

 # SwiftyHelpOverlay
-Animated and customizable overlay to show any info over UI views at run time and real-time!
+App Intro / instruction component to show data over app UI at run time and real-time!

+Easy to use, Animated and customizable setup.

+Show animated lines to the desire object with related details.

 Demo project included for details